In America today, if you say certain words or do certain things, you are condemned instantly, with no hope of redemption. It was not always this way.

 This is nonsense.
 It is also wrong.
 And let me tell you why.

 When I grew up, my alcoholic Mother would fly into a rage if you mentioned the name of the country that resides North of the United States (the "C-word" in our house).
-My Dad apparently had a mistress in that country, and as far as Mother was concerned, all [C-Word] citizens were just floozies and whores who set out to strip innocent American men of their virtue.
+My Dad apparently had a mistress in that country, and as far as Mother was concerned, all [C-Word] women were just floozies and whores who set out to strip innocent American men of their virtue.

 During family get-togethers, I would mention causally that I had just returned from Canada.
 OMG!
 You said the C-word!
 Mother would fly into a rage and the rest of the family would blame me for causing the problem.